Here is how often you should clean your child's bath toys

-Good Morning America recently did an investigation into beakers and bath toys and found that all of the bath toys contained mould and bacteria.
+Good Morning America did an investigation into beakers and bath toys and found that all of the bath toys contained mould and bacteria.
 Even scarier was that 25percent of the beakers contained fecal bacteria.

 They tested bath toys with different textures including rubber, foam and plastic.
 Of them, they found that the rubber toys were the dirtiest.

 Dr. Susan Whittier, a microbiologist, conducted the tests on the toys and has given advice to parents who want to continue using bath toys.
 She said to clean them with disinfectant and rinse them once a week.

 When it comes to beakers, she says that you should completely take them apart and clean all the parts separately or in a dishwasher on high heat.